 Range will benefit from the study as well, Soeder said.
 "They get blamed for a lot of stuff that they don't do, and I understand where they're coming from," he said.

-Earlier this month Range made is first voluntary disclosure of hydraulic fracturing fluid chemicals it is using in Pennsylvania (see Daily GPI, Aug.
-13).
+Range recently made is first voluntary disclosure of hydraulic fracturing fluid chemicals it is using in Pennsylvania (see NGI, Aug.
+16).

 From start to finish the study will take a couple of years, Soeder said.
 "We need to get some baseline data because we need to understand how the site is behaving to start with.
 And then we need to look at the disturbance to that and then we need to look at the recovery.
 So given the process, it's probably going to be at least two years.